-The check-gen rule only perform a DRC and a LVS to check that their router as correctly ego@home:nrf2lib> make -f Makefile.block_rf2 block_rf2_b_4_p_w_6_kite.vhd
+The check-gen rule only perform a drc and a lvs to check that their router as correctly connected the cells of a macro-block.
+It doesn't perform any functional verification.

 To perform a functional abstraction with yagle you may use the following command: